 - To facilitate collaboration among researchers, teachers, students, and practitioners of positive psychology around the world and across academic disciplines.

-- To share the findings of positive psychology with the broadest possible audience.
+- To share the findings of positive psychology with the broadest possible international audience.

 In all of these endeavors, we want to create rigorous standards for positive psychology, so that the field always represents the very best levels of current knowledge.